-- 3.1 On, April 22, 2014, Powell filed an appeal at the Court of Arbitration for Sport ("CAS") against the decision of the Jamaican Anti-Doping Disciplinary Panel rendered April 10, 2014, pursuant to Articles R47 and R48 of the Code of Sports-related Arbitration (the "Code"). - 3.2 The statement of appeal included a request for an expedited hearing. - 3.3 In accordance with Article R51 of the Code, Powell filed his appeal brief on April 23, 2014. - 3.4 In his statement of appeal and appeal brief, Powell expressed his hope that he could have a hearing and final decision on the merits prior to the deadline to enter the Jamaica Commonwealth Games Trials which were to be contested in Kingston, Jamaica, from June 26 to June 29, 2014.
+- 3.1 On, April 22, 2014, Simpson filed an appeal at the Court of Arbitration for Sport ("CAS") against the decision of the Jamaican Anti-Doping Disciplinary Panel rendered April 8, 2014, pursuant to Articles R47 and R48 of the Code of Sports-related Arbitration (the "Code"). - 3.2 The statement of appeal included a request for an expedited hearing. - 3.3 On April 23, 2014, Simpson filed her appeal brief, in accordance with Article R51 of the Code. - 3.4 In her statement of appeal and appeal brief, Simpson expressed her hope that she could have a hearing and final decision on the merits prior to the deadline to enter the Jamaica Commonwealth Games Trials which were to be contested in Kingston, Jamaica from June 26 to June 29, 2014. - 3.5 The deadline for submission of entries for the Commonwealth Games Trials was June 20, 2014. - 3.6 On April 30, 2014, the Respondent wrote to CAS advising that it was unable to agree to an expedited hearing because the Jamaica Anti-Doping Disciplinary Panel had not yet issued their written reasons. - 3.7 On May 1, 2014, the Jamaica Anti-Doping Disciplinary Panel issued their written reasons.

-- 3.5 The deadline for submission of entries for the Commonwealth Games Trials was June 20, 2014. - On April 30, 2014, the Respondent wrote to CAS advising that it was unable to agree to an 3.6 expedited hearing because the Jamaica Anti-Doping Disciplinary Panel had not yet issued their written reasons. - 3.7 On May 1, 2014, the Jamaica Anti-Doping Disciplinary Panel issued their written reasons. - On May 8, 2014, WADA and the International Association of Athletics Federations ("IAAF") 3.8 sought leave to intervene in the proceedings.
-No objection was raised regarding their applications. - 3.9 On May 22, 2014, the Respondent filed its answer, in accordance with Article R55 of the - On May 30, 2014, the Parties were advised that permission was granted for the IAAF and 3.10 WADA to intervene as parties. - 3.11 On June 7, 2014, WADA advised that it was withdrawing its participation in the Appeal with immediate effect. - 3.12 On June 10, 2014, the IAAF advised that it was withdrawing its participation in the Appeal with immediate effect. - 3.13 On June 11, 2014, Powell filed a request for a stay of execution of the appealed decision, in accordance with Article R37 of the Code. - 3.14 On June 17, 2014, the Respondent filed its reply to Powell's request for a stay of execution. - 3.15 On June 18, 2014, the Panel issued the operative part of the Order which granted a stay of execution of the appealed decision, until a final determination of the Appeal was made by CAS. - 3.16 On the same date as this award is notified, the Panel issues a fully reasoned Order relating to the June 18, 2014 Order providing simply the operative part.
+- 3.8 On May 8, 2014, WADA and the International Association of Athletics Federations (IAAF) sought leave to intervene in the proceedings.
+No objection was raised regarding their applications. - 3.9 On May 22, 2014, the Respondent filed its answer, in accordance with Article R55 of the Code. - 3.10 On May 30, 2014, the Parties were advised that permission was granted for the IAAF and WADA to intervene as parties. - 3.11 On June 7, 2014, WADA advised that it was withdrawing its participation in the Appeal with immediate effect. - 3.12 On June 10, 2014, the IAAF advised that it was withdrawing its participation in the Appeal with immediate effect. - 3.13 On June 11, 2014, Simpson filed a request for a stay of execution of the appealed decision, in accordance with Article R37 of the Code. - 3.14 On June 17, 2014, the Respondent filed its reply to Simpson's request for a stay of execution. - 3.15 On June 18, 2014, the Panel issued the operative part of the Order which granted a stay of execution of the appealed decision, until a final determination of the Appeal was made by CAS. - 3.16 On the same date as this award is notified, the Panel issues a fully reasoned Order relating to the June 18, 2014 Order providing simply the operative part.
 The reasoned Order provides, in its relevant parts, the following:

-"/...]
-6. LEGAL DISCUSSION
+"[...]
+6.LEGAL DISCUSSION